-Implementation Target Date: December 2016 Revised Target Date July 2017 2nd Revised Target Date December 2017
+Implementation Target Date: December 2016 Revised Target Date July 2017 2nd Revised Target Date December 2017 Revised target date 1st July 2018

-Person Responsible: - Paul Hooseman - Information Manager
+Person Responsible: Steve Morris - Information Manager

 Initial Management Response 21 April 2016:

 The purpose of the Protective Security Strategy work is to re-examine the provision of information assurance to the organisation.
 A key part of that strategy is the development of Information Asset Owners (IAOs) and Champions to better identify risk and alert the SIRO.